MehulMathodia/Customer-Churn-Prediction/README.md

 The goal of this project is to build a machine learning model that can predict whether a customer is likely to churn (leave a service) based on their historical data.
 This helps businesses proactively identify at-risk customers.

 ---
+## 🚀 Interactive Web App (NEW SECTION)
+This project includes an interactive web application built with Streamlit.
+You can upload your own dataset (in the same format as the Telco dataset) and the app will automatically train the models and display the performance results.

+### How to Run the App
+1. Make sure you have Python and the required libraries installed:
+    ```bash
+    pip install streamlit pandas scikit-learn imblearn matplotlib seaborn
+    ```
+2. Clone or download this repository to your local machine.
+3. Navigate to the project folder in your terminal and run the following command:
+    ```bash
+    streamlit run app.py
+    ```
+---

 ## 📖 Methodology
 I followed these steps to build the prediction models: